-When slump testing Series 479, the ideal material mixture should measure 9.5 in.
-(24.1 cm) slump when casting or topping, or 11 in.
-(27.9 cm) slump when mixed for grouting.
+When slump testing Series 470, the ideal material mixture should measure 1 in.
+(2.54 cm) slump when casting or topping.

-7.7 SERIES 469/479 LAVACRETE MATERIAL TEMPERATURE
+7.7 SERIES 470 LAVACRETE MATERIAL TEMPERATURE

 For optimum application, handling and performance, the material, including the Part C bags of aggregate, temperature during application should be between 60°F and 90°F (15°C and 32°C).
 Temperature will affect the workability.
 Cool temperatures increase viscosity and decrease workability.
 Warm temperatures will decrease viscosity and shorten pot life.